Congratulations 2026-2027 Board of Governors!

 iv.
 Required record keeping includes:

 a.
-Cinderella’s Boutique’s Policies and Procedures.
+Appendix B: Cinerella’s Boutique’s Policies and Procedures.

 b.
 Contract template for dress and/or google form template.